snowskeleton/alima/docs/index.md

 ## Features

 ### 📚 Library Management
 Browse, search, and organize your audiobook collection with automatic metadata and cover art.
+Import existing audiobook files with intelligent fuzzy matching.

 ### 🔄 Automatic Syncing
 Connects to Audible and automatically syncs your library every 6 hours (configurable).
+Downloads up to 3 books in parallel for faster processing.

 ### 📡 RSS Feeds
 Create personal RSS feeds to listen to your audiobooks in any podcast app.